bahrmichael/bahrmichael.github.io/_posts/2021-05-06-serverless-click-tracaker.md

 ### Architecture

-Our application consists of three APIs for the hyperlink auditing, showing the user journey, and serving a website with a couple links.
+Our application consists of three APIs for hyperlink auditing, showing the user journey, and serving a website with a couple links.
 It is backed by a DynamoDB table and Lambda functions.

 ![Architecture](https://bahr.dev/pictures/auditing-architecture.png)